-Suspect charged in Germany over Madeleine McCann disappearance - reports
+Suspect charged in Germany over Maddie McCann disappearance - reports

 Reports have emerged that a suspect in the Madeleine McCann disappearance has been charged.

-The British three-year-old went missing from an apartment in Praia da Luz, Portugal almost 15 years ago.
+The British 3-year-old went missing from an apartment in Praia da Luz, Portugal, almost 15 years ago.

 News agency AFP has reported that German authorities charged a suspect on Thursday evening at the request of the Portuguese prosecutor.